US Wage & Hour Violation Lawyers

 These are prime examples of wage and hour violations under the Fair Labor Standards Act that may entitle workers to an award of damages.

 Unpaid overtime has become a serious issue for employees as companies have been increasingly focused on “doing more with less.”
 Unpaid overtime often occurs when employees are required to work through their lunch breaks or to work “off the clock” without being paid for the extra time.
-Recently, the United States Department of Labor has reported a 14% increase in such wage and hour complaints between 2009 and 2010.
+Recently, the United States Department of Labor reported a 14% increase in wage and hour complaints between 2009 and 2010.

 Another common wage and hour issue is the misclassification of employees.
 The problem with the misclassification of employees is that some salaried workers — commonly and mistakenly referred to as “exempt” employees — are actually performing the same job duties as hourly workers and are entitled to be paid for overtime employment.
 In fact, courts have sometimes found that hourly employees have been falsely classified as “salaried” simply to deprive them of the overtime pay they are owed under the law.